CitizenLabDotCo/citizenlab/front/docs/README.md

 ### Fixed
 - Visibility Labels in the admin projects list are now visible.
 - Tagged ideas export is fixed.
+- Updating an idea in one locale does not overwrite other locales anymore

 ## 2021-05-28